avi350751/avi350751/Readme.md

 👋 Hi, I'm a Senior Automation Engineer and specialize in devising automation strategies, analyzing tools, and improving testing coverage and efficiency.
 My expertise spans UI automation, Salesforce automation, and API automation.

-🎓 I hold a postgraduate degree in Artificial Intelligence and Machine Learning from the Texas McCombs School of Business.
+🎓 I hold a postgraduate diploma in Artificial Intelligence and Machine Learning from the Texas McCombs School of Business.
 A continual learner eager to understand the world of AI.

 💡 I am passionate about solving data-driven problems and applying scientific reasoning to find innovative solutions.